 19 Best Places to Visit in Montreal in Summer

-From wandering Mile End to exploring the Biosphere, Montreal in summer means lots of interesting places to explore.
-Montreal is the largest city in the province of Quebec in Canada.
-It welcomes 10 million visitors a year, who come for the culture, festivals and food.
+From wandering Mile End to exploring the Biosphere, Montreal in summer has lots of interesting places to explore.
+Montreal is the largest city in the province of Quebec and the second largest city in Canada.
+It welcomes 10 million visitors a year — who come for the culture, festivals and food.

-This means planning a trip to the city can be quite overwhelming.
-The travel experts at Canadian Train Vacations help visitors to Canada plan their vacations, arranging everything from train tickets and hotels to sightseeing excursions.
+All of Montreal's amazing offerings means planning a trip to the city can be overwhelming, but you don't have to do it on your own.
+The local travel experts at Canadian Train Vacations help visitors to Canada plan their vacations, arranging everything from train tours and hotels to sightseeing excursions as part of our personalized trips.

 If you don't want to miss out on the all happening and best places to visit in Montreal in summer, let Canadian Train Vacations handle your itinerary.